 My Background With MLM

 My first attempt at earning money online was an MLM company called People String.
 The sales pitch sounded pretty awesome.
-It was supposed to be a kind of Facebook where the users got paid.
+It was supposed to be like Facebook, but the members got paid.

 The deal was that you needed to get other members onto the site so you could earn a percentage of what they earned.
 If they got someone to join, then you'd get a portion of that too.
 It sounded like a super easy way to make passive income.

-So I sent some messages to my entire address book, including the friends I hadn't talked to for many years.
-Not a single person signed up and, as you might have guessed, I got a few angry responses.
-Embarrassing!
+I sent some messages to my entire address book (including the friends I hadn't talked to for many years) telling them about this “amazing” business opportunity.
+Not a single person signed up and, and I even got a few angry responses.

 Don't get me wrong.
 Some people do make a lot of money.
 Good for them!
 Most people don't though.
 In fact, some people even go into debt to fund their business, and I just think it's a horrible thing to ask people to do.